 The waiver applicant may appeal the DHS decision regarding the hardship waiver by writing to the Office of Appeals and Hearings and requesting an administrative review of the decision.
-The request must be received no later than 30 days from the date of the notice of negative action.
+The request must be received no later than thirty-five (35) days from the date of the notice on the Notice of Action.